isomerpages/bca-strata/_about-us/Mission, Vision and Values.md

 ---
 ### Our Vision

-A world class and respectable tribunal built on Society’s Trust and for Betterment of community living
+A world class and respectable tribunal built on society’s trust and for betterment of community living

 ### Our Mission

-Serving the community by facilitating and reconciling all disputes effectively & expeditiously Through our Best endeavours
+Serving the community by facilitating and reconciling all disputes effectively & expeditiously through our best endeavours

 ### Our Core Values